open-telemetry/opentelemetry-go/log/DESIGN.md

 	Attributes        []attribute.KeyValue
 }

-// Severity represents a log record severity.
-// Smaller numerical values correspond to less severe log records (such as debug events),
-// larger numerical values correspond to more severe log records (such as errors and critical events). type Severity int
+type Severity int

-// Severity values defined by OpenTelemetry. const (
+const (
-	// A fine-grained debugging log record.
-Typically disabled in default configurations.
 	SeverityTrace Severity = iota + 1
 	SeverityTrace2
 	SeverityTrace3
 	SeverityTrace4

-	// A debugging log record.
 	SeverityDebug
 	SeverityDebug2
 	SeverityDebug3
 	SeverityDebug4

-	// An informational log record.
-Indicates that an event happened.
 	SeverityInfo
 	SeverityInfo2
 	SeverityInfo3
 	SeverityInfo4

-	// A warning log record.
-Not an error but is likely more important than an informational event.
 	SeverityWarn
 	SeverityWarn2
 	SeverityWarn3
 	SeverityWarn4

-	// An error log record.
-Something went wrong.
 	SeverityError
 	SeverityError2
 	SeverityError3
 	SeverityError4

-	// A fatal log record such as application or system crash.
 	SeverityFatal
 	SeverityFatal2
 	SeverityFatal3